chromeos/chromeos.dev/site/en/posts/announcing-lumafusion-beta-for-chromeos.md

 ---
-title: Announcing LumaFusion Beta for ChromeOS
+title: Announcing LumaFusion beta for ChromeOS
-metadesc: We're very excited today to announce the open beta of LumaFusion for ChromeOS and Android!
+metadesc: LumaFusion beta is now available for ChromeOS and Android.
 tags:
   - announcement
   - android